-- Homage: In The Movie, Streisand sings "Second Hand Rose", which was one of Brice's biggest hits (and later became one of Streisand's).
+- Homage: In The Film of the Play, Streisand sings "Second Hand Rose", which was one of Brice's biggest hits (and later became one of Streisand's).
 Also, Baby Snooks was Brice's most popular character.

 - How We Got Here: The story begins when Fanny's waiting for Nick to be released from prison.
 The narrative works its way back to there.

 - "I Am" Song: "I'm the Greatest Star" establishes Fanny's charisma as an actress despite her not being conventionally beautiful.